-Marjorie Henderson Buell, who signed her work "Marge", was a pioneering female cartoonist who had a long career working on various one-panel gag strips and illustration.
-She is especially known for creating the famous character 'Little Lulu'.
-Originally, Lulu appeared as a single panel cartoon in the Saturday Evening Post magazine, starting in June 1935 and running until 1947.
+Marjorie Henderson Buell, who signed her work "Marge", was a pioneering female cartoonist who had a long career working on various one-panel gag strips and illustrations.
+Originally from Philadelphia, Marge sold her first cartoon to the Public Ledger at age 16.
+Her cartoons and illustrations later appeared in magazines like Collier's, Judge, Life, Country Gentleman and Ladies' Home Journal.
+She is especially known for creating the famous 'Little Lulu' character.
+Originally, Lulu appeared as a single panel cartoon in the Saturday Evening Post magazine, as a replacement for Carl Anderson's 'Henry'.

 The 'Little Lulu' panel ran in the Post from February 1935 until December 1945, when the feature was turned into a comic strip.
 By then, the character had already starred in a series of theatrical animated shorts by Famous Studios.
 Marge continued to work on the strip for another two years, and from then on only drew her character for a series of Kleenex advertisements.

 By 1950, the strip was picked up by the Chicago Tribune-New York News Syndicate, who syndicated it to newspapers around the USA and abroad.
 New artists were Woody Kimbrell (1950-1964), Roger Armstrong (1964-1966) and Ed Nofziger (1966-1969), while Al Stoffel and Del Connell were repsonsible for most of the writing.